 version of this document in a more accessible format, please email firstname.lastname@example.org.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

-The frameworks spreadsheet sets out the funding bands that will apply for existing apprenticeship frameworks from 12 February 2018.
+The frameworks spreadsheet sets out the funding bands that will apply for existing apprenticeship frameworks.

 Review of apprenticeship funding bands

 Over the summer the Institute for Apprenticeships has been reviewing the funding bands of 31 standards.
 The Department for Education requested that these existing standards be reviewed to assess where they should sit in the new 30 band funding structure, which was introduced for new apprentice starts from August 2018.

 29 of these standards have now been reviewed.
 Some standards have remained in the same funding band.
 The following standards will have their funding bands changed:

 maintenance and operations engineering technician

 hospitality team member